Dleibe1/Project-Builder/README.md

-# 🚧 This is a work in progress 🚧
-## A Project Building Assistant for Arduino Micro Controller Apps
+# A Project Building Assistant for Arduino Micro Controller Apps

 #### Create, Edit, and Fork projects:

 Arduino projects require a lot of tedious boilerplate, such as the code to control motors with analog joysticks, the setup for an ultrasonic distance sensor, or an algorithm for object avoidance with a car project.

-Unlike desktop applications, however, Arduino projects have boilerplate in terms of the parts list, schematics, and instructions for building a physical device that may be similar to a device someone else has created.
+Unlike desktop applications, however, Arduino projects have physical boilerplate in terms of the parts list, schematics, and instructions for assembling and coding a device that may be similar to a device someone else has created.

 Project Builder allows users to take advantage of the similarities between their project and projects created by other users.
-Project creators can fork the code, parts, schematics, and list of instructions of other projects.
+Project creators can fork the code, parts, and instructions of other projects.

 A demo of the app is currently hosted at [https://project-builder-e7439342976b.herokuapp.com/](https://project-builder-e7439342976b.herokuapp.com/)